joaosabino98/DomoBus/Front-end/README.md

 # DOMOBUS MOBILE INTERFACE - FRONT-END
 Ambient Intelligence 2019/2020 - G11

+## Functionalities

+1. Login with user selection\
+	Users in database are fetched during splash screen\
+	User data is fetched after login

+2. View devices in home\
+	List all devices in home with short status indicator\
+	Search by name\
+	Sort by name or division\
+	Refresh all data\
+	Restricted access to devices in unauthorized divisions\
+	Touch device to control it

+3. Control device\
+	Overlay with all properties\
+	Context-based controls\
+	Edit name of device

 ## Instructions to install React-Native (Ubuntu):

 1. Install Node.js: